LordRevy/Sci-Fi-TableTop-Terminal/README.md

 - If you opt for a fresh start, the first account created must be the "Administratus" (Game Master).
 This account will be given full access to all content.

 - When trying to log in, the program will take your input and attempt to find a match in the users.json file.
 (If the file itself does not exist, it will create one).
 If a match is found, it will give you access to the terminal with the clearance level associated with the account.

-The clearance level determines what you are authorized to see and what is forbidden.
+- You will be able view the Title of all records stored on the system but if your clearance level is below the clearance of the document, you will not be able to read the body of it or see who wrote it.

 #----MAIN SCREEN BUTTONS